-- This recipe makes 8 ladoos, for making more double the recipe accordingly.
+- This recipe makes 8 ladoos, for making more increase the recipe accordingly.

 - Roast cashew nuts in 2 tsp ghee till golden in color, after that roast raisins till they bubble up.
 Keep them aside.

 - Crush the cardamom seed and clove into a coarse powder using a mortar and pestle, Keep aside.

 - First let's make the boondis.

 - Into a bowl, sift the chickpea flour and baking soda together.

-- Add water little by little till the batter has a not so thin nor thick constituency.
+- Add water little by little till the batter has a not so thin nor thick consistency.
 Combine with a whisk.
 I added ¼ cup water, if you need more add in small additions.

 - Add yellow food color and combine well.

-- To test the batter constituency, pour some batter through a slotted spoon, if the batter falls like drops through the spoon it's good.
+- To test the batter consistency, pour some batter through a slotted spoon, if the batter falls like drops through the spoon it's good.
 If the batter is flowing too fast, you have to add little more flour and make it thick.
 If too thick add little more water.